Join us from 6 - 7 p.m. on Tuesdays in the garden!

 A 10,000 square foot garden was later added to the back of the church property.
 The in-ground rows are annually planted with squash, corn, peppers, sweet potatoes and tomatoes.

-Teams of volunteers meet weekly (during the growing season) to weed, harvest and package produce.
-Produce is shared among the community volunteers and a large portion is donated to local food banks.
-On a Saturday workday it’s common to see families of all ages working side-by-side.
+Teams of volunteers meet weekly (during the growing season) to plant, weed, and harvest produce.
+Produce is shared among the community volunteers and donated to local food banks.
+It’s common to see volunteers of all ages working side-by-side.
 The intergenerational work of gardening is another blessing of this ministry.

-“It’s such a blessing to be a part of sharing food with others, deepening relationships with our neighbors and involving our children in the process of growing healthy food,” shares Rev. Shawn Hevener, pastor at Presbyterian Fellowship of Fountain Inn.
+“It’s such a blessing to be a part of sharing food with others, deepening relationships with our neighbors and involving our children in the process of growing healthy food,” shares Pastor Shawn Hevener of Presbyterian Fellowship.